-Q35.
+5 Q35.
 What is the status of Petersburg Energy Center interconnection to MISO?

-Petersburg Energy Center qualifies for interconnection under the provisions of Section 3.7 6 A35.
-7 of Attachment X to the MISO tariff.
-Because the Project will involve a tax equity investor, 8 AES Indiana applied for and received a waiver from FERC regarding the transfer 9 restrictions detailed in Attachment X section 3.7.
-The Project will be submitted as a 10 replacement request in accordance with the rules in the section detailed in Section 3.7 of 11 Attachment X. Notably, it will interconnect at the existing AES Indiana Petersburg Generating Station 345 kV switchyard via a generator tie-line from the Project collector 12 substation, which satisfies the requirement in subsection i of 3.7.1 regarding the point of 13 14 electrical interconnection.
-Currently there is no expectation of delay to the Project commercial operation date based on interconnection.
-15
+6 A35.
+Petersburg Energy Center qualifies for interconnection under the provisions of Section 3.7 of Attachment X to the MISO tariff.
+Because the Project will involve a tax equity investor, 7 8 AES Indiana applied for and received a waiver from FERC regarding the transfer 9 restrictions detailed in Attachment X section 3.7.
+The Project will be submitted as a 10 replacement request in accordance with the rules in the section detailed in Section 3.7 of 11 Attachment X. Notably, it will interconnect at the existing AES Indiana Petersburg 12 Generating Station 345 kV switchyard via a generator tie-line from the Project collector 13 substation, which satisfies the requirement in subsection i of 3.7.1 regarding the point of 14 electrical interconnection.
+Currently there is no expectation of delay to the Project 15 commercial operation date based on interconnection.

-O36.
+16 Q36.
 Describe the need for the waiver and the waiver process.

 A36.
 After reviewing the bid for the Project, AES Indiana staff met with MISO staff in the fall of 2020 to ascertain the feasibility of involving a tax equity investor in a generator replacement project under the MISO Tariff rules.
 It was ultimately determined that the Company should seek a waiver of the transfer restrictions for such a project at FERC.
-On February 11, 2021 AES Indiana filed a project-specific waiver request for the Project in further.
+On February 11, 2021 AES Indiana filed a project-specific waiver request for the Project in order to utilize the proposed ownership structure.
+MISO did not oppose the request.
+FERC granted the requested relief by order dated May 7, 2021 in docket ER21-1103-000.
+Through these efforts, the Company was able to achieve interconnection certainty and associated benefits with minimal impact on Project COD.

-&lt;sup>7 AES Indiana Confidential Attachment GAC-1 MIPA at Section 7.1, Exhibit G-1; AES Indiana Confidential Attachment GAC-2 EPC at Section 2.21, also Exhibit K.
+7 AES Indiana Confidential Attachment GAC-1 MIPA at Section 7.1, Exhibit G-1; AES Indiana Confidential Attachment GAC-2 EPC at Section 2.21, also Exhibit K.